typelevel/cats/docs/src/main/tut/freemonad.md

 }
 ```

-Finally we write one interpreter per ADT and combine them with a `NaturalTransformation` to `Coproduct` so when they are compiled and
+Finally we write one interpreter per ADT and combine them with a `NaturalTransformation` to `Coproduct` so when they can be
-applied to our `Free` program.
+compiled and applied to our `Free` program.

 ```scala
 object ConsoleCatsInterpreter extends (Interact ~> Id) {